-There is always some small print to read and we have tried to keep ours to a minimum.
+There is always some small print to read, and we have tried to keep ours to a minimum.
 There are no catches!

-When you make a booking with Flying Fish you will be asked to confirm your agreement with these terms and conditions.
+When you make a booking with Flying Fish, you will be asked to confirm your agreement with the terms and conditions below.

 Flying Fish supports the principle of equal opportunities and opposes discrimination on the grounds of age, gender, colour, race, nationality, creed, disability, marital status, sexual orientation or social background.

-We aim to ensure that equality of opportunity is promoted and that discrimination, whether direct or indirect, is eliminated in our employment practices and in access to our training and qualifications.
+We aim to ensure that equality of opportunity is promoted and that discrimination, whether direct or indirect, is eliminated in our employment practices and access to our training and qualifications.